Growth of matter perturbations in the extended viscous dark energy models: Results and discussion

 \subsection{Model Selection}

 In order to compare the extended viscous dark energy with $\Lambda$CDM, we implement the Bayesian model comparison in terms of the strength of the evidence according to the Jeffreys scale.
 To do this, we estimate the values of the logarithm of the Bayesian evidence ($\ln \mathcal{E}$) and the Bayes factor ($\ln \mathcal{B}$).
-These values achieved considering the priors and the dataset described in section \ref{sec:data-method}.
+These values were obtained taking the priors and the dataset described in Sect. \ref{sec:data-method}.
 We assumed the $\Lambda$CDM model as the reference one.
 The Jeffreys scale interprets the Bayes factor as follows: inconclusive if $|\ln \mathcal{B}| < 1$, weak if $1 \leq |\ln \mathcal{B}| < 2.5$, moderate if $2.5 \leq |\ln \mathcal{B}| < 5$ and strong if $|\ln \mathcal{B}| \geq 5$.
 A negative (positive) value for $\ln\mathcal{B}$ indicates that the competing model is disfavored (supported) concerning the $\Lambda$CDM model.

-In Fig. \ref{fig:bayes-factor}, we show the values obtained for Bayes factor considering each model studied in this work.
-In the case of the Base data (red bars), we obtained that all models were disfavored by the data with respect the $\Lambda$CDM.
-We added the RSD data (blue bars), we got the similar results.
-By considering the Base + $H_0$ local (green bars) we obtained that all viscous models were disfavored by the data ($\ln\mathcal{B} < 0$) but, the q-$\Lambda$CDM obtained the positive value of the Bayes' factor.
-Finally, taking into account the last data combination Base + RSD + $H_0$ local we obtained the positive value for $\ln\mathcal{B}$ in the case of q-$\Lambda$CDM model, and we achieved for Model 3 positive value for Bayes factor.
+In Fig. \ref{fig:bayes-factor} we show the values obtained for the Bayes factor considering each model studied in this work.
+Looking at the Base data (red bars), we received that all models were disfavored by the data concerning the $\Lambda$CDM.
+We added the RSD data (blue bars); we got similar results.
+By considering the Base + $H_0$ local (green bars), we found that all viscous models were disfavored by the data ($\ln\mathcal{B} < 0$) but the q-$\Lambda$CDM received the positive value of the Bayes factor.
+Finally, taking into account the last data combination Base + RSD + $H_0$ local, we obtained the positive value for $\ln\mathcal{B}$ in the case of the q-$\Lambda$CDM model, and we achieved for Model 3 positive value for the Bayes factor.